ezecriis/star-wars-app/README.md

 ## ⚙️ Run Web app locally

-Make sure that you have the [Yarn](https://yarnpkg.com/en/) or `npm` installed, then install dependecies:
+Make sure that you have the `yarn` or `npm` installed, then install dependecies:

 ```sh
 yarn install